bilal/masspn/README.md

-A command-line utility to send mass push notifications to all users of SNS application.
+A command-line utility to send mass push notifications to all registered users of an SNS application.

 ### Setup: